Error 'The "i18n" object does not exist in the current context'

 during the installation process.

-#7 Updated by Steve Breker almost 3 years ago
+#7 Updated by Steve Breker over 3 years ago

 - Status changed from New to QA/Review